-Woodshop I
+Woodshop I (\$)

 This limited enrollment class is an introductory class that is designed to educate and develop skills in wood design, measurements, construction and finishing.
 Safety skills will be learned and demonstrated.
 Wood samples will be identified and researched for best use practices and projects.
 Class projects will be researched, designed, built and constructed.
-As a class everyone will construct a night stand, with the remaining time in the term other projects will be chosen; some examples would be an Adirondack chair, step stool, etc. Nightstand fee is \$25, but costs may fluctuate with the prices of lumber.
-Additional Fees are assessed for wood used.
+As a class everyone will construct a toolbox and night stand, with the remaining time in the term other projects will be chosen; some examples would be an Adirondack chair, step stool, etc. Shop fee for the class is \$50 which covers the material cost for the toolbox and night stand, but costs may fluctuate with the cost of lumber.
+Additional fees are assessed for extra project wood used.

-Woodshop II
+Woodshop II (\$)